Spread Awareness, Promote Acceptance, Ignite Change!

 What can you do to bring Autism Awareness to your community?

-Host an event or join with others and attend an event like the Walk for Autism, create a bulletin board, wear an autism awareness ribbon, make a donation to ASM, join our Facebook group, become a member of ASM, join a support group, share the autism awareness ribbon or information on social media, purchase an autism awareness item in the ASM store to wear or share, learn more about autism and much more!
+Host an event or join with others and attend an event like the Walk for Autism, create a bulletin board, wear an autism awareness ribbon, make a donation to ASM, join our Facebook group, become a member of ASM, join a support group, share the autism awareness ribbon or information on social media, read a book about autism, purchase an autism awareness item in the ASM store to wear or share, learn more about autism and much more

 April 2, 2019 World Autism Day